researchart/fse20/submissions/reusable/UnderstandingTypeChanges-419/INSTALL.md

 ## SETUP

+This set up will guide you through running some python scripts with

 ### Instructions:
-1. Clone the project `git clone https://github.com/ameyaKetkar/RunTypeChangeStudy.git`.
-(Skip for docker)
+1. Clone the project `git clone https://github.com/ameyaKetkar/RunTypeChangeStudy.git` (Skip for docker)
 2. Run: `cd RunTypeChangeMiner`.
 (Skip for docker)
 3. Run: `pip install --user -r requirements.txt`.
 (Skip for docker)
+	- if it doesn't work try `pip3 install --user -r requirements.txt`
 4. Run: `python 0Setup.py <SETUP_PATH> <MAVEN_HOME>`
-   - `SETUP_PATH`: The folder where the study should be setup
+   - `SETUP_PATH`: The absolute path of folder where the study should be setup
    - `MAVEN_HOME`: Path to maven
    - **For Docker** : `python 0Setup.py /data /usr/apache-maven-3.5.4`
+   - **IF it throws an error:** try `python3 0Setup.py <SETUP_PATH> <MAVEN_HOME>`
    - Example 1 (Windows): `python 0Setup.py C:\Users\amketk\Artifact  C:\ProgramData\chocolatey\lib\maven\apache-maven-3.6.3\`
    - Example 2 (MacOS): `python 0Setup.py /Users/amketk/Artifact /usr/local/Cellar/maven/3.6.3/`
    - To find out `<MAVEN_HOME>` run `mvn --version`, which would output the maven version and the path to it.

 ### Expected Outcome:
 1. The console will print the activities that are being performed